List of Campus Clubs:

 The Armenian Students Association at College of the Canyons (ASA) strives to cultivate an understanding and appreciation of Armenian history, heritage, and culture through social, philanthropic, and educational activities.
 ASA is focused on providing a space where Armenian-American students can connect with their roots, network with one another, and give back to their communities -- be it on campus, the Armenian community, or other communities abroad.

-Art Club promotes the growth and development of student art, art appreciation, and our connection with the art community.
+The College of the Canyons Art Club promotes the growth and development of student art, art appreciation, and our connection with the local art community.

 Association for Computing Machinery

-Our goal is to serve as an academic, professional, and networking resource for College of the Canyons students with an interest in computer technology.
+To serve as an academic, professional, and networking resource for College of the Canyons student with interest in computer technology.

 Astronomy and Physics Club